bentbot/increments/README.md

 - **View voting results:** **[http://localhost:8000/statistics](http://localhost:8000/statistics)**

 ### Database

+#### MySQL
+1. Create a user with the name `increment` and add it to a database called `increments`

+2. Grant the following privileges to the user:
+  - alter
+  - alter routine
+  - create
+  - index
+  - insert
+  - references
+  - select
+  - trigger
+  - update

+#### MongoDB
 1. Create a user with the name `increment` which has `readWrite` access to a database.

 2. Modify the databse line in `./increment.js` to **reflect your local or remote MongoDB** server.